-How is Lacework Polygraph different from network level breach detection tools?
+How is the Lacework polygraph different from network-level breach detection tools?

 Data points that are critical for breach detection are not available when data is sourced only from the network.
-Lack of these data points can cause lot of false alerts.
+Lack of these data points can cause many false alerts.

 Around 25% of data traffic never leaves the VM.
-Any breach at this level will not be visible with network only breach detection tools.
+Any breach at this level won't be visible with network-only breach detection tools.

 In a container environment, multiple micro-services can run within a single host.
-It is not possible to understand container properties at the network level as the data is only visible from within host.
+It is not possible to understand container properties at the network-level as the data is visible only from within the host.

 Network DPI is often helpful when identifying east-west traffic generating applications as the majority of the applications are custom.

 Network communication is just one indicator of compromise, but there are many other critical parts of a cyber kill chain like privilege changes and launch, which are not available at the network-level.